Read this article to understand:

 Many companies are only now starting to assess what their net-zero commitments really mean for their business strategy, and shareholders are pressing for meaningful evidence of the robustness of their plans and progress.
 As they do so, some are finding they can go further, faster.

-Shipping is essential to global trade and is responsible for around 2.5 per cent of global emissions.9 Maersk, a member of the First Mover’s Coalition, is the market leader with around 20 per cent global market share.10 In 2018, Maersk set a 2050 target, but in January 2022, it announced it was moving this a decade earlier.11
+Shipping is essential to global trade and is responsible for around 2.5 per cent of global emissions.33 To put that in context, if ranked against countries, it would stand sixth on the list between Japan and Germany.
+Maersk, a member of the First Mover’s Coalition, is the market leader with around 20 per cent global market share.34 In 2018, Maersk set a 2050 target, but in January 2022, it announced it was moving this a decade earlier.35 (Incidentally, of the approaches analysed by the New Climate Foundation (see footnote iii), Maersk’s target was found to have the highest integrity).
+The company described the acceleration as “a strategic imperative”.

-Another of the world’s most significantly polluting sectors is steel, responsible for around seven per cent of emissions12 (in country terms, only China, the USA and India emit more).
-In January 2022, Swedish steelmaker SSAB brought forward its 2045 target for eliminating carbon emissions from its production to 2030,13 citing customer demand for fossil-free products as one of the drivers of change.
+Another of the world’s most significantly polluting sectors is steel, responsible for around seven per cent of emissions36 (in country terms, only China, the USA and India emit more).
+In January 2022, Swedish steelmaker SSAB brought forward its 2045 target for eliminating carbon emissions from its production to 2030,37 citing customer demand for fossil-free products as one of the drivers of change.

-Aviva has accelerated its own net-zero ambition from a commitment in October 2020 to transition its workplace pension funds to net zero by 205014 to a company-wide 2040 target only a few months later.15
+Aviva has accelerated its own net-zero ambition from a commitment in October 2020 to transition its workplace pension funds to net zero by 205038 to a company-wide 2040 target only a few months later.39

 An era of radical change